 Beyond such trifles however, the team’s logo is also notable, derived as it is from the NXTPA’s investigations into the unicursal hexagram, a mysterious symbol that forms the basis of the ley architecture around the New Cross Triangle area where the team is based.
 SOF contacts in the NXTPA apparently developed a leyline map of the locality based on their discoveries, showing two intersecting triangles, not overlaid – as in the ancient Seal of Solomon symbol – but dialectically fused, thus drawn unicursally – a mesocosmic representation of planetary forces and elements in dialectical unity.
 In its two triangles, SOF’s coach tells me, it is the dialectic and the triolectic combined and figured, psycho-graphically.

 Perhaps it is not coincidental that this glyph bears a remarkable congruence with that developed by situationist predecessors Alistair Crowley and the Hemetic Order of the Golden Dawn for use in the Thoth Tarot.
 When creating the tarot deck, the cards are printed 20 to a standard plate.
 Now, with 78 cards in a tarot deck, plus one contact card, Crowley found himself one illustration short and left with a spare place on the plate.
 He filled it with a unicursal hexagram, just as a decorative afterthought.
-It thus speaks of a glitch in the production process, the materialist reality of labour production that cannot be concealed or overcome, but will always break out, which even Crowley’s reactionary high idealism could not escape.
+It thus speaks of a glitch in the production process, a surplus and accursed share, the materialist trace of the labour contained within its production process that cannot be concealed or overcome, but will always break out – which even Crowley’s reactionary high idealism could not escape.
 Within Crowley’s system the symbol served as the card of ‘objective chance’, the joker, hailing the intervention of unknown factors into a situation.
 It was this aspect that was developed in important psychogeographical directions during the 1990s by the Glasgow-based WNLA.
 It is thus also not coincidental that key members of WNLA were instrumental in setting up the Luther Blissett Deptford League in which the Optimists now play.